 Most modern high-end smartphones weigh in at about 5.6oz, so when you see the weights of both of these, it might be a surprise.
 The Cat S60 is the lightweight of the two, at 7.9oz.
-The Sonim XP7 is actually 10.2oz.
-That, frankly, is heavy.
-Too heavy, actually, if you look what you get for your money.
+While, the Sonim XP7 is actually 10.2oz.
+That, however, is heavy.
+Too heavy, actually, if you look at what you get for your money.
 It’s tough, certainly, but as tough as the much lighter Cat?
 We’re not sure.

 Despite the weight difference, the Cat S60 is actually the larger of the two.
 Neither, though, are too big or small to be an issue, and both sit nicely in the hand.

-Both carry an IP68 rating.
-This makes them dust and water resistant.
-They will survive being immersed in up to 6 feet of water for 30 minutes.
+Identically, both carry an IP68 rating.
+In other words means they are dust and water resistant.
+In addition, they will survive being immersed in up to 6 feet of water for 30 minutes.
 The Cat S60 is also resistant to heavy vibration, which might be crucial in some work environments.
 The Sonim XP7, for its part, is shock resistant, but Sonim don’t actually state to what extent.

 Both run Android but, it must be said, the Cat S60 is a little newer than the XP7, and so might be a version ahead where the operating system is concerned.

-We should say that these aren’t designed to be multimedia devices.
-They’re not for sitting on a bus and watching box sets, they are working phones.
+To point out, we should say that these aren’t designed to be multimedia devices.
+Particularly, they’re not for sitting on a bus and watching box sets, they are working phones.
 This is reflected in the display specs.
 Both are respectable, without ever being great.
 The Cat is a 720 HD and the XP7 is 480px x 800px.
 We say again, though, if you’re buying either of these phones because of the display, you’re buying the wrong phones.

 Both are okay for their purpose, though, and won’t disappoint.
 Size wise, the Cat is 4.7″ and the XP7 is 4″.